 Okko Kamu - Conductor

-Okko Kamu, "... a conductor of great energy and insight" (Rad Bennet: ClassicsToday), enjoys a reputation for spontaneity tempered by sensitivity and disciplined feeling and is chief conductor designate of the world famous Lahti Symphony Orchestra in his native Finland.
-He will take up his title from the start of the ’11/12 season where he has already begun to record a complete Sibelius cycle for BIS in Lahti which follows an earlier one he shared with Herbert von Karajan and the Berlin Philharmoniker for Deutsche Grammophon.
+Okko Kamu, ".... a conductor of great energy and insight" (Rad Bennet: ClassicsToday), enjoys a reputation for spontaneity tempered by sensitivity and disciplined feeling.
+He ended an incredibly successful period as chief conductor of the world famous Lahti Symphony Orchestra in his native Finland where he has recently finished recording a complete Sibelius cycle for BIS for release in 2015 which follows an earlier one he shared with Herbert von Karajan and the Berlin Philharmoniker for Deutsche Grammophon.
 He is also Principal Guest Conductor of the Singapore Symphony Orchestra with many previous titles which have included chief conductorships with the Finnish Radio Symphony Orchestra, the Oslo Philharmonic and Helsinki Philharmonic Orchestras as well as the Nederlands Radio Symphony Orchestra alongside positions with the Finnish National Opera, Swedish Royal Opera and as Principal Guest Conductor of the City of Birmingham Symphony Orchestra and the Lausanne Chamber Orchestra.
 He first came to prominence in 1969 when he won the first Karajan International Conducting Competition in Berlin, an achievement which led to engagements in Europe and the USA and the first recordings he made with the Berlin Philharmoniker.